Malcx/DamnSmallBlog/README.md

 Much of the front end layout and styling is taken from: [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/)

 ## Current planned upgrades:
+* share icons not showing on "index" pages
+* Make headlines link to their pages?
+Or always add a more link on index pages?
 * Auto generated sitemap.xml
 * Add preview option for posts
 * Auto generate robots.txt